 The 2021 County Teachers of the Year serve as advocates for teachers, students, and the efforts underway in Maine’s public schools to prepare students for success in college, career and civic life.
 They serve as advisors to the Department of Education and state-level education stakeholders across Maine.
 Additionally, the County Teachers of the Year join a of cohort of teacher leaders that actively work together for the betterment of education in Maine.
 County Teachers of the Year receive on-going professional learning and participate in many state and county leadership opportunities.
 The 2021 County Teacher of the Year cohort will be recognized in a special announcement in May and the Teacher of the Year Gala in the fall.

 Maine’s recently named 2021 Teacher of the Year, Cindy Soule, a 4th grade teacher at Gerald E. Talbot School was selected from over 300 entries.
 Mrs. Soule was also honored as the 2020 Cumberland County Teacher of the Year.
 In addition to Soule, the other 2021 state finalists include Heather Webster, an English teacher at Medomak Valley High School and 2020 Lincoln County Teacher of the Year, and Alison Babb-Brott a second-grade teacher at St. George School and the 2020 Knox County Teacher of the Year.

-The 2018 Maine Teacher of the Year will be selected from the 16 county honorees, who will be whittled down to eight semi-finalists and then three state finalists before the ultimate winner is announced by Maine’s Education Commissioner at a surprise school assembly in the fall.
+The 2022 Maine Teacher of the Year will be selected from the 16 county honorees.
+The field will be narrowed to eight semi-finalists, and then three state finalists before the Maine Teacher of the Year is announced by Maine’s Education Commissioner at a school assembly in the fall.